-Flame cutting is not suited for anything other than carbon steels and wrought iron.
+Flame cutting is not suited for anything other than carbon steel and wrought iron.

 But let’s take a closer look at the causes behind these limitations.
 They are all related to the process steps described earlier.

-Firstly, high carbon steels do not seem very different from low carbon ones.
-The reason for excluding high carbon steels lies with the high melting temperature of the slag compared to the base metal.
+Firstly, high-carbon steels do not seem very different from low-carbon ones.
+The reason for excluding high carbon steels lies in the high melting temperature of the slag compared to the base metal.
 The slag then mixes with the clean melt near the cut and interferes with the oxygen trying to reach the base metal.